What is your background in education?

 What inspired you to pursue a career in education?

 A career in education wasn’t something I’d considered initially, but a chance visit by the organisers of the student associate scheme to one of my third-year lectures led to me signing up and, in turn, applying for teacher training later that same year.
 Maths is a subject I’ve enjoyed throughout my years in education, but it’s not something that has always come naturally.
 I know first-hand the struggle and hard work that is required to succeed in maths, which is why I wanted to help others to develop an understanding of what is a very important subject.
 I find teaching at college to be very rewarding as I get to support students towards an end goal that will dramatically shape their future.
 There’s nothing better than seeing students you’ve taught head off to exciting new opportunities at the end of their two years.

-I will be responsible for the delivery of A Level Maths and Further Maths.
+I am responsible for the delivery of A Level Maths and Further Maths.
 I bring with me five years of experience teaching at that level, and I have had the opportunity to teach across the full range of standard modules available at A Level.
-I will also be involved in organising additional maths-related activities throughout the year, like the senior maths challenge in November.
+I am also involved in organising additional maths-related activities throughout the year, like the senior maths challenge in November.

 Why do you think Cornwall needs Callywith College?

 Truro and Penwith College has proven that it delivers an outstanding learning experience for all students.
 Many from the North and East of Cornwall are prepared to travel over two hours a day to study at Truro College.
 With Penwith catering for students in the West, Callywith now allows us to provide the same experience for students at the other end of Cornwall, whilst cutting down on their journey times.